mercy299/terraform-beginner-bootcamp-2023/README.md

 #### Setting and Unsetting Env Vars

-In the terminal we can set using `export HELLO= 'WORLD'`
+In the terminal, we can set using `export HELLO= 'WORLD'`

 In the terminal, we unset using `unset HELLO`

-We can set an env var temporarily when just running a comand
+We can set an env var temporarily when just running a command

 ```sh